dsc-iem/WoC-Project-Ideas/README.md

   4. *Pitch your own Idea!*

-*Maxium Ideas to be selected for this project:* 2
+*Maximum Ideas to be selected for this project:* 2